Catholic Church sexual abuse cases by country: United States

 A 2003 report on the sexual abuse of minors by clergy in the Archdiocese of Milwaukee revealed that allegations of sexually assaulting minors had been made against 58 ordained men.
 By early 2009, the Archdiocese of Milwaukee had spent approximately $26.5 million in attorney fees and settlements.
 Under Archbishop Timothy Dolan, the archdiocese was able to avoid bankruptcy from lawsuits.

-A Wisconsin priest, the Rev. Lawrence C Murphy, who taught at the former St. John School for the Deaf in the Milwaukee suburb of St. Francis, Wisconsin, from 1950 to 1974, allegedly molested more than 200 deaf boys.
+A Wisconsin priest, Lawrence C Murphy, who taught at the former St. John School for the Deaf in the Milwaukee suburb of St. Francis, Wisconsin, from 1950 to 1974, allegedly molested more than 200 deaf boys.
 Several U.S. bishops warned the Holy See that failure to act on the matter could embarrass the church.
 Murphy was moved by Milwaukee Archbishop William E Cousins to Superior, Wisconsin, a small city near Lake Superior.
 During his final 24 years, he worked with children in parishes, schools, and a juvenile detention center.
 He died in 1998.
 As of March 2010, there were four outstanding lawsuits against the Archdiocese of Milwaukee in the case.